Main focus: Data Science & Trustworthy AI

 Country: Germany

-Topics: peacebuilding, women in tech, women in science, academic writing, text mining, data analysis, data science, peace, women empowerment, computational social science, statistics, conflict
+Topics: women in tech, community building, data science, women empowerment, explainable ai, computational social science

 Services: Talk, Moderation, Workshop management, Interview